anzo-p/stream-lines/readme.md

 ### Gather

 Consumes rest api from an external provider.
-Currently bar data for historical transactions from the same provider, Alpaca.
+Currently bar data for historical transactions from Alpaca and company financials from [DataJockey](https://datajockey.io).

 ### Ripples